jorgebucaran/hyperapp/docs/keys.md

   </ul>
 ```

-Don't use an array index as key.
+Don't use an array index as key, if the index also specifies the order of siblings.
 If the position and number of items in a list is fixed, it will make no difference, but if the list is dynamic, the key will change every time the tree is rebuilt.

 To select a valid key, find a unique property for each item among its siblings.